U.S. Immigration History

 The Main Building houses the new Ellis Island Immigration Museum, in which many of the rooms have been restored to the way they appeared during the island’s peak years.
 Since 1990, some 30 million visitors have visited Ellis Island to trace the steps of their ancestors.

-Meanwhile, immigration into the U.S. continues, mostly by land routes through Canada and Mexico.
+Meanwhile, immigration into the United States continues, mostly by land routes through Canada and Mexico.
 Illegal immigration becomes a constant source of political debate throughout the 1980s and 1990s.
 More than 3 million aliens receive amnesty through the Immigration Reform Act in 1986, but an economic recession in the early 1990s is accompanied by a resurgence of anti-immigrant feeling.

 In 1998, the U.S. Supreme Court rules that New Jersey has authority over the south side of Ellis Island, or the section composed of the landfill added after 1834.
 New York retains authority over the island’s original 3.5 acres, which includes the bulk of the Main Arrivals Building.